 While we believe that New York law would be given effect by a state or Federal court sitting outside of New York, many other states also have laws that regulate the amount of interest that may be charged to and paid by a borrower.
-We will promise, for the benefit of the holders of the Notes, to the extent permitted by law, not to voluntarily claim the benefits of any laws concerning usurious rates of interest.
+We will promise, for the benefit of the Noteholders, to the extent permitted by law, not to voluntarily claim the benefits of any laws concerning usurious rates of interest.